robookwus/NLP-Analysis--floods-Ahrtal-Jun21/README.md

 next tasks:
 delete sub.wiki and
-self-publish with good open-source license, either MIT or Creative Commons.
+self-publish the .pdf with good open-source license, either MIT or Creative Commons.

 MIT Licensed (2022)